Submit FAQs Awards Usage Terms Contact

 FF1+ IE5+ Opr7+

-DOM Image Rollover v3.0
+DOM Image and Sound Rollover v4.0

 Description: Image rollovers represent the classic and "timeless" JavaScript effect.
 Well, this DOM script makes the process of adding them as simple as can be, by allowing you to apply a rollover to any image through just the insertion of a class attribute inside the image's tag.
 Here's an example: